stowball/grunt-include-replace/README.md

 ## Release History

+ * 2014-04-12   v1.3.0   Added conditional if blocks and ability to set up custom variables
  * 2013-12-30   v1.2.0   Rename like `grunt-contrib-copy` by specifying dest filename (for single files)
  * 2013-06-19   v1.1.0   Added magic local variable `@@docroot`: relative path from the file that uses it to the path specified
  * 2013-06-19   v1.0.0   Refactored files processing code to use Grunt files API properly